If you are a cigarette smoker, read this blog. If someone you care about is a smoker send them the link to this blog!

 How much do e-cigs cost?

-So, with my e-cigs I am getting my addictive nicotine AND saving nearly $100 a month.
+So, with my e-cigs, I am getting my addictive nicotine AND saving over $50 a month.
 And, in addition, I am NOT inhaling 4,000+ other chemicals, emitting offensive and murderous cigarette smoke, dropping ashes everywhere, stinking up my clothes (and my breath), stinking up my car, littering the ground with dozens of cigarette butts daily, tossing lit cigarette butts out of the car window and creating a fire hazard.

 Am I pleased?
 Hell, yes!